 '''

-UserTransaction ut = (UserTransaction)new InitialContext().lookup

-("java:comp/UserTransaction");

 PersistenceManager pm = pmf.getPersistenceManager();

 Transaction tx = pm.currentTransaction();

 try

 {

-tx.begin(); // Starts the UserTransaction
+tx.begin(); // Starts the UserTransaction behind the scenes

 {users code to persist objects}

-tx.commit(); // Commits the UserTransaction
+tx.commit(); // Commits the UserTransaction behind the scenes

 }

 finally

 {

 pm.close();

 }

 '''

 You need to set both transactional and nontransactional datasources, and the nontransactional cannot be JTA.
 The nontransactional is used for schema and sequence operations.